Practical AI setup for brokers

 Inputs: team roles, shared files, policy needs

-Outputs: shared workbench structure, access/offboarding plan, governance notes
+Outputs: shared project setup, access/offboarding plan, governance notes

 Review gate: Team permissions and budgets are set before broad rollout.